-Soil moisture in the lower layer (from 10 cm to 100 cm deep) for March increased over much of Queensland and Tasmania, and decreased over inland New South Wales and northwestern Victoria.
+Soil moisture in the lower layer (from 10 cm to 100 cm deep) for June decreased over eastern Australia, and increased over parts of northwest Western Australia following above average rainfall for June.

-Lower-layer soil moisture was below average for most of most of New South Wales (especially central and western regions), Victoria (especially in the northwest and most of Gippsland), southeastern South Australia, and western coastal areas of Western Australia.
+- Lower-layer soil moisture was below average for June across most of New South Wales, the southern half of Queensland, South Australia, the Northern Territory, the Kimberley and the south of Western Australia

 Product code: IDCKGD0AR0

 Soil moisture details are reported when there are periods of significant rainfall deficits.